-This year I joined a networking group called Women Belong where each meeting kicks off with a quote that we discuss.
+I belong to a group, Women Belong, where each meeting kicks off with a quote that we discuss.
 This week the quote sparked a wonderful discussion which led to this post.

 In the end, only three things matter: how much you loved, how gently you lived, and how gracefully you let go of things not meant for you.

-Many of us touched on gracefully letting go, I brought up letting go of my tight grip on my fitness, but what stuck with me in the end was what living gently means.
+Many of us touched on gracefully letting go, I brought up letting go of the tight grip on my fitness, but what stuck with me in the end was what living gently means.